EnterpriseDB/ciclops/DEVELOPERS_DEVELOPERS_DEVELOPERS.md

 docker build -t gh-ciclops .
 ```

-To get a better idea of how *ciclops* will work when used in GitHub actions, it
+To get a better idea of how *ciclops* will work when used in GitHub workflows,
-is useful to run locally with `act`.
+it is useful to run locally with `act`.
 See
 [*act* homepage](https://github.com/nektos/act) for reference.

-In the `.github/workflows` directory, you will find a test YAML you can run
+In the `.github/workflows` directory in this repo, you will find a test YAML
-with `act`.
+you can run with `act`.

 **WARNING**: to test with `act`, take care to use the `-b` option to **bind**
 the working directory to the Docker container.
 The default behavior of copying